Maritime flag signalling: French developments

-Popham's flag code, "Telegraphic Signals of Marine Vocabulary"
+Popham's flag code, Telegraphic signals; or Marine vocabulary

 In 1799, Captain Sir Home Popham published his first list of words and sentences which could be referenced by a number (or "code"); three subsequent editions added letter flags, with the 1801 edition numbering 2994 codes.
 It was based on the signal books created earlier by Admiral Lord Howe.
 Popham's code assigned the digits 0 to 9 to ten signal flags, which were used in combination.
 Code numbers 1–25 represented letters of the alphabet (omitting J and with V=20 before U=21); higher numbers were assigned meanings by a code book.
 The code numbers typically would have been hoisted on the mizzenmast, one after another, preceded by the "telegraphic flag" (a red over white diagonally-split flag) to show that the subsequent signals would employ the Popham code.
 As well as digit flags, the code used "repeat" flags so that only one set of digits was needed; thus the word do, coded as "220", used a "2" flag, a "first repeat" flag here serving as a second 2, and a "0" flag.
 The end of the message would be indicated by an "end of code" flag (blue over yellow diagonally split).

-Popham's code was famously used for the "England expects that every man will do his duty" signal at Trafalgar by Nelson: for this, a team of four to six men would have prepared and hoisted the flags onboard Lord Nelson's flagship HMS Victory, the whole process taking about 4 minutes.
+Popham's code was famously used for the "England expects that every man will do his duty" signal at Trafalgar by Nelson: for this, a team of four to six men would have prepared and hoisted the flags onboard Lord Nelson's flagship HMS Victory, the whole process taking about four minutes.
 The message shows one of the shortcomings of Popham's code—even the two-letter "do" required three flags hoisted for the signal.